CNNB logo

 • Fitness to practise

-All the qualities and capabilities of an individual relevant to his or her capacity to practise as a registered nurse, including, but not limited to, freedom from any cognitive, physical, psychological or emotional condition and dependence on alcohol or drugs, that impairs his or her ability to practise nursing.
+All the qualities and capabilities of an individual relevant to his or her capacity to practice as a nurse, including but not limited to freedom from any cognitive, physical, psychological, or emotional condition, and impairment from alcohol or drugs.

 • Foundational practice standards

-For the purposes of program approval, foundational practice standards are the more commonly cited NANB measures related to RN and NP performance issues as identified through the NANB data.
+For the purposes of program approval, foundational practice standards are the more commonly cited CNNB measures related to RN and NP performance issues as identified through the CNNB data.

 • Gender identity